Stambali: Ceremony

 The gumbri facilitates communication between the pantheon and humans.
 Because of this and how important it is, it can only be played by the yinna (also spelled yenna), who is the master musician and main ritual authority.
 He may also be called m'allim (master).
 He leads the troupe and mentors other musicians (sunna or shqāshiqiyya), who usually play the shqāshiq and serve as a response chorus.
 In the Dar Barnu tradition, the yinna sometimes diagnoses the afflicted, selects remedies, and determines the correct ritual procedures.
 The yinna structures the ceremony by selecting and ordering the nubas, marking their start and end, and responding to the behavior of dancers and spirits.
 Today there are only 5 known yinnas in Tunis.
 Stambeli has retained a stronger community and transmission further south in the country, near Nefta, but participants there still feel their practices are endangered.

 During performances, the yinna is flanked by the sunna on his left and right.
 Within the sunna is an informal hierarchy; the musician on the yinna's right is usually the most accomplished, and he serves as lead singer (though sometimes the yinna will lead in singing).
 The rest of the sunna is the response chorus.

 The sunna also are responsible for preparing the ritual by lighting incense, retrieving props and clothes for dancers, and sometimes slaughtering animals.
 They are trained by the yinna, and at Dar Barnu are expected to call him baba (father).
 Other stambeli musicians who are not a part of a yinna's usual troupe instead call him khali (maternal uncle).
 The sunna are treated like family at Dar Barnu.
 They start acquiring stambeli knowledge by first attending rituals, with limited support roles.
-They imitate the shqāshiq playing amd participate in the response chorus, gradually picking up and developing musical knowledge.
+They imitate the shqāshiq playing and participate in the response chorus, gradually picking up and developing musical knowledge.
 They start to be asked to fill in for regular sunna players, and based on talent and reliability, may make the short list that the yinna chooses his sunna for ceremonies from.

 One of the older members of Dar Barnu in the 90s, Baba Majid, recalled that when he was young many stambeli musicians were possessive of their knowledge and reluctant to pass it on.
 He had to learn discreetly by paying close attention to the gumbri at rituals, and made himself a small gumbri to practice with.
 By contrast he was more open, but found himself frustrated by many of his apprentices not taking the time to do things properly.
 The yinna's skill is a product of their predecessors.
 They observe the older yinnas, observing their style and taking elements that appealed to create their own.

 Tunisian gumbri, with its distinctive round body.
 Other Maghrebi lutes derived from Sahelian instruments often have a rectangular body.